 Everyone has broken something with a lacrosse ball that caused some problems pretty soon after the incident.
 It could’ve been denting your Dad’s car, breaking a window to your neighbor’s house, a scoreboard behind the field, or really whatever it was that you broke.
 And a tennis ball probably wouldn’t’ve broken that thing.
 Lots of lacrosse teams aren’t allowed to practice indoors because lacrosse balls are so dangerous to things that cost money and can break, but using tennis balls might let more teams get indoor practice time.
 You get it; softer balls mean less broken stuff.

-Reasons Why Switching from Lacrosse Balls to Tennis Balls Might Not Actually Work
+Why Tennis Balls Might Not Work in Lacrosse

 There are a lot of reasons why this is actually a horrible idea.
 For one, tennis balls probably wouldn’t hold up too well and would get torn up like kindling in a woodchipper.
 Lacrosse balls have a hard enough time lasting in the sport, so how could tennis balls do any better?

-Besides that, tennis balls are much harder to catch and handle.
+Besides that, tennis balls compared to lacrosse balls are much harder to catch and handle.
 Lacrosse could suffer in the stick skills department if players aren’t able to step up their game and not lose the ball all the time.
 This would really bring down everyone’s morale and make lacrosse a lot less fun.

 Finally, lacrosse is amazing right now and on the rise.
 Such a huge change could take lacrosse out of the running for becoming a powerful force in the sports world.
 If there was going to be a change to lacrosse this drastic, it would have to happen after lacrosse gains some more support and prominence.
 Then there would be a bigger pool of players to use for making such a huge decision.
 So let’s just leave lacrosse how it is for now and not worry about this anymore.